 The top 20 teams completed the open practice phase of the challenge which precedes the virtual competition on June 16.
-For the final competition, teams will work within the virtual challenge scenario that has been created as a backdrop for developing coding advancements that enable the autonomy of humanoid robotics.
+For the final competition, teams worked within the virtual challenge scenario that had been created as a backdrop for developing coding advancements that enable the autonomy of humanoid robotics.

 The Space Robotics Challenge is one of Space Center Houston’s many educational initiatives intended to inspire all generations through the wonders of space exploration.
 Click here to learn more about our education programs.

 Team members: Vamsi Ghorakavi, Shireen Bahadur

 Representing three major cities in Texas — Houston, Dallas and Austin — this team is using the competition as a platform to build an understanding of modern robotics and computer science and further pave the way for this evolving field into unchartered territory.
 Given the potential prize money allocated in this competition, the team hopes to pay for college tuition and initiate more robotics and programming projects as a means of inspiring innovation outside of the classroom.
 BIT PLEASE team members are using this competition to acquire new knowledge and strategies as a tool to broaden their horizons on future implications of the field of robotics.

 Team leader: Kevin Knoedler

 This one-man team from California previously competed in other robotics challenges.
 The team name derives from the required dexterous control of a robot to coordinate sensors and actuators.
 Hoping to win prizes and learn more about humanoids, Coordinated Robotics will focus on manipulation of humanoids to excel in the competition.